 Scopes are a little different in Modern Warfare 2019, and feature a magnification visual effect to make them more realistic.
 The Call of Duty: Modern Warfare sniper rifles all start with a high-zoom scope that makes them a little tricky to use aggressively.

 The Dragunov is a semi-automatic sniper rifle that’s great for mid-range battles where you can spray freely.
 Very accurate and downs quickly, too.
 You’ll probably want to unlock a shorter range sight to get the most out of this rifle.

 This is basically the new .50 caliber sniper rifle, so expect it to drop enemies with a single body shot.
-However, it will take a lifetime to scope in from sprinting, so this is best used if you have a decent vantage point and long lines of sight.
+However, it will take a lifetime to scope in from sprinting and the cycle rate is equally poor, so this is best used if you have a decent vantage point and long lines of sight.